From the PASS Summit to the Worldwide User Group (SSWUG)

 If you’re currently looking into encrypting your SQL Server database or deploying a key management system, you may be concerned about how to protect your data depending on the version, code, and language used to build your database.
 To help ease your worries, here are 4 ways to encrypt your SQL Server database and protect your encryption keys:

 - If you have an older version of SQL Server, or you have SQL Server Standard Edition or Web Edition, you don’t have access to TDE.
-But you can still automate encryption: Through the strategic use of SQL Views and Triggers, you can automate encryption of sensitive data on your SQL Server without extensive program modifications, and still use a secure key management HSM to protect the encryption keys.
+But you can still automate encryption: Through the strategic use of SQL Views and Triggers, you can automate encryption of sensitive data on your SQL Server without extensive program modifications, and still use a secure key manager to protect the encryption keys.

 - Your developers might have written custom application code to implement your SQL Server database.
 But SQL Server encryption and key management is still within your reach.
 A good key management vendor should supply you with software libraries that easily add into your applications and implement SQL Server encryption.